Rhino9139/hex_realms/README.md

 #### Game Objects (building hotspots, robber piece, ui buttons etc.)
 These are the smallest instantiated level of orgainization.
 Game Objects that share properties will either inherit from the same class (roads, buildings, and terrain hexes all inherit *Hotspot*) or share components.

+### Pros
+- Organization: all game files are easy to find within this structure
+- Follows the scene tree structure in game so it mirrors the flow of game logic
+- Scalable: adding and removing anything from game objects to whole new domains is effortless

+### Cons
+- Some domains are incompatable, not every domain requires all layers of organization making a slightly different structure, eg. the Network and Main domains only have a few total files
+- Bloat: Nodes and scripts with minimal function are added to keep structure consistent
+	- Some Headers only control one game object, eg. the Character Header only controls the player camera making what looks like redundant complexity
+- Unsure of other project types: This game contains turn based logic, 3D objects that interact in specific and very predictable ways, and UI objects with a bulk of the game interaction.
+This structure has been adapted to these requirements and I am uncertain how other genres and game types would fit into this style.

+### Notes
+The goal of this structure is to make the added 'bloat' of additional scripts and layers be a benefit.
+This expanding of logic and responsibility was intended to be compatible with any possible flow of logic between game objects.